 What We Like: Experience and a top-chef distinction make Philippe a fine French restaurant in Melbourne’s CBD.

 Best Dishes: Oysters, Rotisserie Chicken

 For a classically rich French menu, Bistro Guillaume is a no-brainer.
 Ideally situated at the Crown Melbourne, the famous French restaurant has a relaxed, airy space to enjoy decadent dishes such as blue eye trevalla with Grenobloise, Bannockburn chicken with black brioche or a classic steak frites with béarnaise sauce.
 There’s a selection of cheeses, profiterole, vanilla bean soufflé and chocolate fondant for dessert.

 Phone: +61 3 9292 5777

-France-Soir is a bustling joint for foodies to indulge in a little French cuisine without having to go to France.
-This tiny Melbourne restaurant offers some of the best French food along with expert service and even French speaking waiters, how’s that for authentic.
-As for the menu, there’s classic French flavours like pork chops in creamy porcini mushroom sauce or rabbit casserole with mustard sauce along with classic French onion soup, escargot and more.
+France-Soir is a bustling joint for foodies to indulge in petite French cuisine without going to France.
+This tiny Melbourne restaurant offers some of the best French food along with expert service and even French-speaking waiters.
+How’s that for authentic?
+As for the menu, there’s classic French flavours like pork chops in creamy porcini mushroom sauce or rabbit casserole with mustard sauce, along with traditional French onion soup, escargot and more.